Pristine, Remote and Truly Awesome

 Captivating South Georgia

-Antarctica and the wonders of the Deep South
+Antarctica and the Wonders of the Great White Continent

 Antarctica is a peaceful continent where man's primary activity is science.
 It has evolved through millennia without human interference; here, wild animals remain fearless of man.
-We will visit several places in Antarctica, depending on the ice and wind condition we might visit Whalers Bay, Half Moon Island and Brown Bluff, a landscape dominated by a towering, rust-coloured bluff of volcanic origin, next to a beach sprinkled with lava “bombs”.
-Smell, hear and see the rich penguin colonies, watch whales break the surface and always be prepared for the unexpected.
-Being our smallest vessel in Antarctica, MS Fram qualifies for the largest range of possible landing sites-
+We will visit several places in Antarctica, depending on the ice and wind conditions, we might visit Whalers Bay, Half Moon Island and Brown Bluff, a landscape dominated by a towering, rust-colored bluff of volcanic origin, next to a beach sprinkled with lava ´bombs.´ Smell, hear and see the rich penguin colonies, watch whales break the surface and always be prepared for the unexpected.
+Being our smallest vessel in Antarctica, MS Fram qualifies for the largest range of possible landing sites.

 The Expedition Team will grasp opportunities to take you hiking in the Antarctic mountains, kayak among icebergs or set up your tent to follow in the footsteps of the great explorers.
 Returning, we will once again sail through the Drake Passage, notorious among the early polar explorers, before disembarking in Ushuaia.